alghzzawi/my-notes/README.md

 # Reading Notes

-## Notes for Pre-class, This page is about what we will take in the JS classes.
+## Notes for Pre-class, This page is about what we will take in the JS and python classes.

 ### Code 102 - Intro to Software Development
 ### Code 201 - Foundations of Software Development